-- Student is responsible for obtaining and completing all missed work. - 21.
-FALSE FIRE ALARMS/911 CALLS Misuses of fire alarms or non-emergency calls to 911 are punishable by suspension and may result in a request for expulsion.
-Law enforcement will be notified. - 22.
-FIGHTING A student who takes any physical action toward another individual is considered a participant in a fight.
+→ Student is responsible for obtaining and completing all missed work.

+24. FALSE FIRE ALARMS/911 CALLS - Misuses of fire alarms or non-emergency calls to 911 are punishable by suspension and may result in a request for expulsion.
+Law enforcement will be notified.

+25. FIGHTING - A student who takes any physical action toward another individual is considered a participant in a fight.
 This includes pushing, shoving, horseplay, purposefully slamming or running into other individuals.
 Any student who participates in a physical altercation while being transported to or from home to school, at school, or at a school related/sponsored activity may be subject to suspension and/or request for expulsion, and possible referral to law enforcement.
 Any student(s) who physically participates in an existing fight may be subject to suspension and a request for expulsion.
-Students who fail to comply with staff member's instructions to stop fighting or using physical violence when staff member attempt to physically intervene to stop the fighting will be subject to a request for expulsion.
-Physically assaulting a staff member will result in suspension, request for expulsion, and referral to law enforcement. - 23.
-FIREARMS AND DEADLY WEAPONS No student may possess, handle or transmit any object which can reasonably be considered a weapon including, but without limitation, a knife or a firearm, on school premises or at school related functions.
+Any student with a repeat offense in one school year may be subject to a 10-day suspension with a request for expulsion.
+Students who fail to comply with staff member's instructions to stop fighting or using physical violence when staff members attempt to physically intervene to stop the fighting will be subject to a request for expulsion.
+Physically assaulting a staff member will result in suspension, request for expulsion, and referral to law enforcement.
+Students who incite, record, or post/share a fight may be subject to suspension.
+Students who repeatedly incite, record, or post/share fights may be subject to a request for expulsion.

+26. FIREARMS AND DEADLY WEAPONS - No student may possess, handle or transmit any object which can reasonably be considered a weapon including, but without limitation, a knife or a firearm, on school premises or at school related functions.
 This rule includes any type of firearm and/or deadly weapon stored in a student's car parked on school property.
 Violation of this rule banning the possession of weapons or destructive devices on school premises shall constitute grounds for suspension and/or request for expulsion.
-Violators of this policy shall also be subject to referral to law enforcement. - A. The Superintendent shall notify the appropriate law enforcement agency when a student is expelled under this rule. - B. The penalty for possession of a firearm or a destructive device is suspension and a request for expulsion from school for at least one calendar year with the return of the student to be at the beginning of the first semester after the one year period.
+Violators of this policy shall also be subject to referral to law Enforcement.

+- A. The Superintendent shall notify the appropriate law enforcement agency when a student is expelled under this rule. - B. The penalty for possession of a firearm or a destructive device is suspension and a request for expulsion from school for at least one calendar year with the return of the student to be at the beginning of the first semester after the one year period.
 The superintendent may reduce the length of the expulsion if the circumstances warrant such reduction.